The Darkside-20k Data Acquisition System

 From the data switches, data are distributed via Direct Attach Cables to a cluster of Time Slice Processors (\glspl{tsp}, \(9\)), where the entire detector data from a predefined time period (Time Slices, see \autoref{sec:time_slice_architecture}) are merged and where online reconstruction is performed, enabling further data reduction.

-The Time Slices from multiple \glspl{tsp} are collected by the Merger machine (\(10\)) and stored on disk (see \autoref{sec:tsp_and_merger}).
+Each \gls{tsp} processes all detector channels for a given \gls{ts}.
+The \glspl{ts} produced by the \glspl{tsp} are then collected by the Merger machine (10), which assembles them into a time-ordered sequence and stores the resulting data stream on disk (see \autoref{sec:tsp_and_merger}).
 The data stream can be delivered to an additional, dedicated machine that performs online processing of pre-selected data fragments for a combined physics analysis across all subdetectors, possibly contributing to the Supernova Early Warning System (SNEWS 2.0)~\cite{Al_Kharusi_2021}.